 All our programmes are FREE.
 If you would like to make a booking for a class, or would like further information please email email@example.com or contact the Gallery on 06 871 5095.

-Please see below for the current education programmes available.
+Click here to download the Education Programme for Term 1, 2019 or see below for the current education programmes available.